WilliamThyer/williamthyer.github.io/_posts/2021-04-11-bike_networks.md

 rc_ratio = roads_length/cycleway_length
 ```

 I put that in a function called `calc_road_cycleway_ratio`.
-Putting it all together and using it is as simple as this:
+Using the pipeline altogether is as simple as this:

 ```python
 city_name =  'Chicago, IL'